 “What should we do with your old piano?”
 (I can’t take it.)

 “What about your wedding dress?”
-(I want that!)
+(Yes, I want that!)

-Are you preparing to PCS away from home?
-How do you feel about it?
+Are you preparing to PCS?
+How do you feel as a military spouse leaving home?